liuzhengzhe/DreamStone-ISS/README.md

 ##  Stage3: shape-and-texture stylization

 (1) First generate "a wooden boat" in "stage2".
-We may need more iterations to generate this shape, like "python train.py configs/single_view_reconstruction/multi_view_supervision/ours_combined.yaml --text 'a wooden boat' ----iteration 30"
+We may need more iterations to generate this shape, like "python train.py configs/single_view_reconstruction/multi_view_supervision/ours_combined.yaml --text 'a wooden boat' --iteration 30"

 (2) Training